enobufs/stun/Readme.md

 # STUN server for Node.js

+## Disclaimer: This is just a fork of @enobufs / stun, all credits go to him.
+Some fixes for newer versions of Node (pushed) are included.

 ## Overview
 STUN (Simple Traversal of UDP through NAT: RFC3489) is a protocol that allows a client node to obtain an external IP address and port number assigned by a NAT the client is behind.
 It can also identify behavioral type of the NAT.
 It is implemented in JavaScript to run with node.js.
 I started this work originally to learn node.js and JavaScript, however, this library may help other people who are interested in using STUN.